Class 9: Character Devices¶

 Register our device in

-:struct device *device_create(struct class *cls, struct device *parent, dev_t devt, void *drvdata, const char *fmt, ...); void device_destroy(struct class *cls, dev_t devt);
+sysfs:struct device *device_create(struct class *cls, struct device *parent, dev_t devt, void *drvdata, const char *fmt, ...); void device_destroy(struct class *cls, dev_t devt);

-points to the device to which our device is connected -- the directory in sysfs corresponding to our device will be a subdirectory of the directory of the specified device.
-For character device drivers corresponding to e.g. PCI devices, the parent will be set to thedev
+parentpoints to the device to which our device is connected -- the directory in sysfs corresponding to our device will be a subdirectory of the directory of the specified device.
+For character device drivers corresponding to e.g. PCI devices, the parent will be set to thedevfield of thepci_devicestructure.
+You can set this parameter toNULLto receive a top-level device.drvdatacan be used to store additional private information for our driver (useful if e.g. we want to create files in sysfs to control our device).fmtand subsequent parameters are passed tosprintfto create the device name that will appear in/dev.At this point,

-The file_operations
+The file_operations structure¶

-structure (defined in linux/fs.h
+The file_operations structure (defined in linux/fs.h) describes how

 to perform operations on a given file.
 Every file (and in general everything that can